Jitendar1991/Boom-Bikes-Linear-Regression-Case-study/README.md

 Concepts such as EDA, p-value, VIF, RFE were used and model building was done using statsmodels library

 ## Technologies Used
-pandas
+- pandas
-seaborn
+- seaborn
-matplotlib
+- matplotlib
-statsmodels
+- statsmodels
-sci-kit learn
+- sci-kit learn
-numpy
+-numpy